Panasonic GX9 vs Sony A6000

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GX9 offers a substantially higher resolution than the one in the A6000 (2760k vs 1440k dots).
 The following table reports on some other key feature differences and similarities of the Panasonic GX9, the Sony A6000, and comparable cameras.

 One feature that differentiates the GX9 and the A6000 is in-body image stabilization (IBIS).
-The GX9 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX9 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX9 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).